-THE BONDS WILL NOT BE DESIGNATED AS "QUALIFIED TAX-EXEMPT OBLIGATIONS" FOR FINANCIAL INSTITUTIONS
+THE BONDS WILL NOT BE DESIGNATED AS "QUALIFIED TAX-EXEMPT OBLIGATIONS" FOR FINANCIAL INSTITUTIONS.

-\$90,865,000\

-CITY OF PLANO, TEXAS

-(Collin and Denton Counties)

-GENERAL OBLIGATION REFUNDING AND IMPROVEMENT BONDS, SERIES 2025
+\$43,610,000 CITY OF PLANO, TEXAS WATERWORKS AND SEWER SYSTEM REVENUE BONDS, SERIES 2025

-Dated Date: May 1, 2025 Interest Accrues from Delivery Date
+Dated Date: May 1, 2025

+Interest to accrue from Delivery Date

 PAYMENT TERMS...
-Interest on the \$90,865,000\ City of Plano, Texas, General Obligation Refunding and Improvement Bonds, Series 2025 (the "Bonds") will accrue from the Delivery Date, will be payable September 1 and March 1 of each year, commencing September 1, 2025, until maturity or prior redemption, and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+Interest on the \$43,610,000 City of Plano, Texas, Waterworks and Sewer System Revenue Bonds, Series 2025 (the "Bonds"), will accrue from the Delivery Date (as defined below), will be payable November 1 and May 1 of each year, commencing November 1, 2025, until maturity or prior redemption and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
 The definitive Bonds will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only System described herein.
-Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples thereof.
-No physical delivery of the Bonds will be made to the owners thereof.
+Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or any integral multiple thereof within a maturity.
+No physical delivery of the Bonds will be made to the beneficial owners thereof.
 Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds.
 See "THE BONDS - Book-Entry-Only System" herein.
-The initial Paying Agent/Registrar is UMB Bank, N.A.
-Dallas, Texas (see "THE BONDS - Paying Agent/Registrar").
+The initial Paying Agent/Registrar is UMB Bank, N.A., Dallas, Texas (see "THE BONDS - Paying Agent/Registrar").

-AUTHORITY FOR ISSUANCE . . .
-The Bonds are issued pursuant to the Constitution and general laws of the State of Texas (the "State"), including particularly Chapters 1207, 1331 and 1371, Texas Government Code, as amended, an election held in the City on May 1, 2021, and Section 9.22 of the City's Home Rule Charter, and a bond ordinance passed by the City Council of the City of Plano, Texas (the "City") on April 28, 2025 (the "Bond Authorization"), in which the City Council delegated pricing of the Bonds and certain other matters to a "Pricing Officer" who will approve a "Pricing Certificate" for the Bonds which will contain the final terms of sale and will complete the sale of the Bonds (the Bond Authorization and the Pricing Certificate are jointly referred to as the "Bond Ordinance").
-The Bonds are direct obligations of the City, payable from a continuing ad valorem tax levied on all taxable property within the City, within the limits prescribed by law, as provided in the Bond Ordinance (see "THE BONDS - Authority for Issuance" and "THE BONDS - Security and Source of Payment").
+AUTHORITY FOR ISSUANCE...
+The Bonds are authorized and issued pursuant to the Constitution and general laws of the State of Texas (the "State"), particularly Texas Government Code, Chapters 1371 and 1502, as amended, and a Ordinance adopted by the City Council of the City of Plano, Texas (the "City") on April 28, 2025 (the "Bond Authorization"), in which the City Council delegated pricing of the Bonds and certain other matters to "Pricing Officers" who will approve a "Pricing Certificate" for the Bonds which will contain the final terms of sale and will complete the sale of the Bonds (the Bond Authorization and the Pricing Certificate are jointly referred to as the "Ordinance").
+The Bonds are payable, both as to principal and interest, solely from and secured by a first lien on and pledge of the Net Revenues (identified and defined in the Ordinance) of the City's combined waterworks and sewer system (the "System").
+The City has not covenanted nor obligated itself to pay the Bonds from monies raised or to be raised from taxation (see "THE BONDS - Authority for Issuance" and "THE BONDS - Security and Source of Payment").